putzgrillo/COMEX/README.md

 # Dissertation

-Goal: meta-learning model to select best forecast combination based on a pool of candidate methods.
+Goal: meta-learning model based on time series features to select best forecast combination from a pool of candidate methods.